synw/django-chartflo/README.md

 the [Altair encoding documentation](https://altair-viz.github.io/documentation/encoding.html) The generated charts will be saved to the database.

 To generate html files use this setting: `CHARTFLO_TO_HTML = True`.
-The files will be generated in a `templates/chartflo` folder.
+Create a `templates/chartflo` directory where the html files will be generated

 To run the generator: